Birth Negligence Claim: Am I Entitled to Make One?

 How Do You Make an NHS Claim?

-Firstly, if you have received care on the NHS, then you should file a complaint through the NHS complaint system, which can then be individually reviewed.
-Another option is to complain directly to the hospital or facility in which you received care, especially if you are looking for more urgent feedback.
+If you receive care on the NHS, then you should file a complaint through the NHS complaint system.
+Subsequently, it will then undergo an individual review.
+Another option is to complain directly to the hospital or facility offering care, especially if you want more urgent feedback.

 How Much Compensation Could You Receive?

 If you are looking to sue the NHS, the maximum compensation that you could receive by claiming for birth negligence varies.
 Often, it’s dependant on the individual case in question, plus the medical treatment that medical professionals carry out.

 Regarding the condition, a birth injury compensation claim you could receive is near a couple of thousand pounds in NHS negligence payouts.
 Moreover, in some extreme cases (such as birth injuries to mothers and baby, or even brain injury) it could be worth a couple of million.
 Again, it’s dependent on the types of birth injury we’re talking about here.